aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlfixedsaveoptions/cssclassnamesprefix/_index.md

 linktitle: CssClassNamesPrefix
 articleTitle: CssClassNamesPrefix
 second_title: Aspose.Words for .NET
-description: HtmlFixedSaveOptions CssClassNamesPrefix property.
-Specifies prefix which is added to all class names in style.css file.
-Default value is aw in C#.
+description: Discover how the HtmlFixedSaveOptions CssClassNamesPrefix property enhances your styling by adding a customizable prefix to all class names in your style.css.
 type: docs
 weight: 20
 url: /net/aspose.words.saving/htmlfixedsaveoptions/cssclassnamesprefix/